John-Ender/Shopping-Cart/README.md

         Total: 1,149.78

-Example output had conflicting decimal precision.
+Provided example output had conflicting decimal precision.

 In the first example the output includes trailing zeros on values such as 16.00 or 10.00.